Cuban foods have been renowned for their simplicity, deliciousness, and rusticity, but have you ever had a chance to taste them?

 Although Hispanic and Latin American cultures heavily influence Cuba’s culinary practice, the Cuban people have varied and created their own distinctive features over time.
 Are you curious about how they are?
 Let’s scroll down to take a look at my recommendations.

-Stunning Vegan And Vegetarian Cuban Dishes Options
+Vegan and Vegetarian Cuban Dishes

 To be honest, the main ingredients in any Cuban are meats, so vegan or vegetarian foods are not very developed.
 Ingredients usually used for vegetarian dishes are plantains, beans, rice, or root veggies.